0s1arthak/Streamly/README.md

 - **Master playlist generation**: Creates adaptive bitrate streaming manifest (`master.m3u8`) for quality adaptation
 - **Thumbnail generation**: Automatic snapshot extraction from uploaded videos at 50% mark
 - **Video retrieval**: Endpoints to fetch all videos and individual video details by ID
+- **Polling mechanism**: Frontend polls for video processing status updates
+- **Search and pagination**: Videos can be searched by title/description and paginated for efficient loading
+- **In-memory caching**: Video lists are cached to reduce database load and improve response times
+- **Rate limiting**: API endpoints and upload routes are protected with rate limits to prevent abuse

 ### 🔧 Backend Infrastructure
 - Express.js server with CORS and JSON parsing